ansible/ansible/rst/modules.rst

 *state*:

 * Can be either 'installed', 'latest', or 'removed'.
 The default is 'installed'.
+(In 0.4 and later, the aliases 'absent' and 'present' can also be used.
+They correspond with 'removed' and 'installed')

 *list*: